awsdocs/amazon-ec2-user-guide/doc_source/event-policy.md

 }
 ```

-Upon success, the command returns the ID of the newly created policy\.
+If the request succeeds, the command returns the ID of the newly created policy\.
 The following is example output\.

 ```
 {